 Memphis latest city Trump is targeting for federal government actions to combat crime

-President Trump is expanding his campaign to intervene in U.S. cities to combat what he says is out of control crime and illegal immigration to Memphis, Tennessee.
+President Trump is expanding his campaign to intervene in U.S. cities to combat what he says is out of control crime and illegal immigration to Memphis, Tenn.

 Trump announced Memphis would be the next target for a federal law enforcement push.